These 3 recommended features weren't on the helicopter carrying Kobe Bryant and 8 others - KTVZ

 “A terrain warning system would have given the pilots enough time to arrest their descent and save the lives of all aboard,” NTSB Acting Chairman Mark Rosenker said in 2006.

 But the NTSB doesn’t have the authority to set new rules based on recommendations.
-That’s up to the Federal Aviation Administration, which never turned the recommendation into a new rule, NTSB member Jennifer Homendy said.
+That’s up to the FAA, which never turned the recommendation into a new rule, NTSB member Jennifer Homendy said.

 An FAA spokesman did not respond directly Wednesday to CNN’s request for an explanation for why the agency did not make TAWS mandatory for all helicopters with six or more passenger seats.